cloudmesh/technologies/chapters/incomming/dremel.md

 output of queries with high performance.

 Dremel is very useful in executing queries over large multi level nested data.
-Dremel provides very fast SQL like interface to the data.
+Dremel provides very fast SQL like interface to data.
 It  provides structured query language like syntax.
 SQL is widely adapted and extensively used by developers for writing queries.
 This helps developers avoid learning new language for querying.